BionBilateral/BBFrameworks/readme.md

 Repository for common iOS/OSX categories, classes, and functions.

-###BBReactiveThumbnail

-Categories that add signal generating methods to BBThumbnail.

 ###BBMediaPicker

 A library to acts as a replacement for the UIImagePickerController media selection functionality.
 The principal class is BBMediaPickerViewController.